 Fulfilling the conditions of research grants - Many research funders now have Open Access (OA) policies which make funding subject to the condition that outputs are made open access.

-Open Access is based upon the key principle that publicly funded research should be made publicly available and as widely accessible as possible.
-Open Access material is free at the point of access, to anyone with without barriers of subscription or registration.
+The Open Access (OA) movement is based upon the key principle that publicly funded research should be made publicly available and as widely accessible as possible.
+Open Access material is online and free at the point of access, without barriers such as subscription or registration.
 There is significant evidence to suggest that publishing your work Open Access leads to wider readership, increased downloads and ultimately more citations.

-Gold Open Access: Authors publish a copy of their research papers in Open Access (or hybrid) peer-reviewed academic journals or conference proceedings.
+- Gold OA: Authors publish a copy of their research papers in Open Access (or hybrid) peer-reviewed academic journals or conference proceedings.
 Many publishers levy a significant Article Processing Charge (APC) for this.
 Once accepted for publication, the publisher places the final version of your research paper on their website and makes it freely available under a licence.
-The licence preferred by RCUK is a Creative Commons ‘Attribution’ (CC-BY) Licence which allows for modification, re-use, and re-selling with proper attribution.
 It is important to check any licence agreements that you sign carefully to make sure that you are permitted to deposit the publisher final version in repositories without restrictions on re-use.

 Many research funders now have Open Access (OA) policies which make funding subject to the condition that outputs are made open access, for instance by publishing in an Open Access journal (see DOAJ ) and/or depositing in an Institutional Repository.
 Research Councils and other funding bodies have responded to the Government’s steer by updating their own OA policies.
 As a condition of funding, grant holders may now be required to make resulting publications OA.

 These policies are available direct or may be listed on the SHERPA/JULIET website.
 If you receive a grant from a funder with an OA policy, it is very important that you read their policy carefully.
 Some require authors to publish with journals offering a Gold OA option - if this is the case arrangements to cover potential charges will have to be made in advance of submitting an article.
 Not complying with funding conditions could potentially affect future grants and many research funders have begun to monitor this issue more closely.

 - Loughborough University requires that staff submit a copy of all academic journal articles, conference papers and book chapters to the Institutional Repository via the LUPIN system (Loughborough University Publication Information).

-- Staff are also strongly encouraged to deposit all other research output.
+- Staff are also strongly encouraged to deposit all other forms of research output.

 - Staff are required to sign the Institutional Repository licence.